deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](charts/charts_14_0.png "🔼 Figure 3: Score correlation between subsets.
 While proprietary models (■) perform the best on both subsets, Japanese LMMs (★) perform remarkably high on CS subset compared to models that perform similarly on CA subset.")

-> 🔼 The chart shows the correlation between the performance of various Large Multimodal Models (LMMs) on culture-agnostic and culture-specific subsets of a Japanese benchmark, highlighting the superior performance of Japanese LMMs on culture-specific tasks.
+> 🔼 The chart displays the correlation between the performance of various large multimodal models (LMMs) on culture-agnostic and culture-specific subsets of a Japanese benchmark, highlighting the strong performance of Japanese LMMs on the culture-specific subset.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Score correlation between subsets.
 While proprietary models (■) perform the best on both subsets, Japanese LMMs (★) perform remarkably high on CS subset compared to models that perform similarly on CA subset.